EnFinlay/TIL/README.md

 # TIL
 An ongoing list of things I've learned.

+**April 15th, 2016**

+There is a security vulnerability triggered by links that open a new tab (`target="_blank"`).
+Since the new tab has access to the the window that opened it through the `window.opener` object, the sandboxing between tabs that is mostly taken for granted, is broken.
+The solution is to add `relative="noreferrer"` to the link.

 **April 14th, 2016**

 Not really a programming TIL, but one of my greater flaws is making things harder than they need to be, simply because I feel I "learn more" or it's better in some way, to do it the hard way.
 Now that I've noticed this, I'm going to actively fight it.